ghuntley/tyk-docs/tyk-docs/content/tyk-on-prem/installation/istio-ingress.md

 A Kubernetes cluster and Kubectl.

 Optional but recommended:
-[Tyk Operator](https://github.com/TykTechnologies/tyk-operator) for managing our API management resources in the gateway (API Definitions and Security Policies) and for managing Ingress and TLS Certifications for the Ingress using Certmanager if required.
+[Tyk Operator](https://github.com/TykTechnologies/tyk-operator) for managing our API management resources in your Tyk Gateway (API Definitions and Security Policies) and for managing Ingress and TLS Certifications for the Ingress using Certmanager if required.
 This guide includes declaratively deploying an API with the Operator once you have Tyk installed as our Istio Ingress.

 Istioctl command line tool on your machine.